zonca/zonca-blog/_posts/2021-01-22-sgci-tech-blog.md

 * load the output data from disk
 * post-process and plot the results

-Let's process now to show an overview on how to deploy first Kubernetes and then JupyterHub on Jetstream.
+Let's proceed now to show an overview on how to deploy first Kubernetes and then JupyterHub on Jetstream.

 ## Jetstream